Big Sky, Montana

 Income & Affordability

-The median household income in Big Sky is $104K, placing the community at the 84th percentile among Montana towns.
-The affordability ratio—median home value divided by median household income—is 17.2.
+The median household income in Big Sky is $104K, placing it at the 84th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 18.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 17.2, Big Sky has the worst affordability ratio in Montana—far exceeding Whitefish (11.7), Bozeman (8.8), or any other community in the state.
-The $103K median income sounds high by Montana standards, but when the median home costs $1.78M, even well-compensated professionals face a massive gap between earnings and ownership.

 The affordability crisis is structural.
 Big Sky's housing stock was largely built for the resort market—luxury condominiums, mountain lodges, and custom homes priced for second-home buyers with primary incomes earned elsewhere.
 The year-round workforce—lift operators, restaurant staff, housekeepers, ski instructors, trail crew—earns tourism-industry wages that bear no relationship to the local real estate market.
 Deed-restricted workforce housing programs exist but remain vastly undersupplied relative to demand.